-1690 9.1.2 Private laboratory feeds the patient record of an affinity domain
+1735 9.1.2 Private laboratory feeds the patient record of an affinity domain

 Patient Jane Smith with a suspected urinary infection has been sent by her family doctor to any private laboratory downtown, with an order for a CBC and a urine microscopy and culture.
 Jane Smith enters into the nearest laboratory with a urine specimen, sees a phlebotomist who collects a venous blood specimen from her, and then leaves the laboratory.
-In this laboratory all the work on the request (hematology and microbiology) is reported together.
-Two days later the clinical
+In this laboratory all the work

-1695 on the request (hematology and microbiology) is reported together.
+1740 on the request (hematology and microbiology) is reported together.
 Two days later the clinical laboratory addresses its paper report to Jane's family doctor (outside of this use case) and in the same time sends this report in an electronic format to the national EHR to feed the record of Jane Smith.